 - Any form of harassment will not be tolerated and is prohibited.

-Any violations of the above policy of sexual harassment and/or discrimination by any employee, director, or duly appointed agent will be thoroughly invested by the Exotic Wildlife Association’s Executive Committee and a report shall be prepared and submitted, by the Executive Committee Chairperson, to the EWA Board of Directors for possible disciplinary action and/or dismissal.
+Any violations of the above policy of sexual harassment and/or discrimination by any employee, director, or duly appointed agent will be thoroughly investigated by the Exotic Wildlife Association’s Executive Committee and a report shall be prepared and submitted, by the Executive Committee Chairperson, to the Association Board of Directors for possible disciplinary action and/or dismissal.

 Section 1.
 In furtherance of a mutual desire to develop strong Chapter Associations in other states to best serve the interests of the Exotic Wildlife Associations, certain services will be provided but not limited to the following:

-- Maintain a chapter membership roster; offering membership lists and mailing list for chapters.
+1. Maintain a chapter membership roster; offering membership lists and mailing lists for chapters.

-- Reporting chapter activities in the official bi-monthly publication “Exotic Wildlife”.
+2. Reporting chapter activities in the official bi-annual publication “Exotic Wildlife”.

-- Upon establishment of a chapter, limited funds will be available to assist in the organization of the chapter.
+5. Upon establishment of a chapter, limited funds will be available to assist the organization of the chapter.